mcgowenalex/mcgowenalex/README.md

 # Hello, I'm Alex
 <a href="https://www.linkedin.com/in/mcgowenalex"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.

-## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I am a game designer with 8 years of professional experience building systems, analyzing data, and shipping live products.
+After years of solving complex problems and collaborating across teams to deliver secure and scalable experiences, I am transitioning into cybersecurity.
+I am actively developing my skills through hands on labs, security research, and practical training, with a focus on threat detection, incident response, and defensive security operations.
+I am specifically pursuing opportunities within a Security Operations Center as a Tier 1 Analyst or any entry level role where I can contribute immediately, continue learning, and build a strong foundation in security operations.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]